 12. Create a more emboldened criminal class who peddle drugs and violence causing greater strain on the recently under-resourced health and policing services.

-13. Reduce investment in education which is perhaps the single magic that can save the country from the mess it is in.
+13. Reduce investment in education which is perhaps the single magic bullet that can save the country from the mess it is in.

 And then when the 13 steps are completed we can reflect for a few years, have a few Government investigations into what went wrong and start all over again.